kiranTeluku1Kumar/InterviewProblemsOrConcepts/README.md

 7) Singleton Design pattern
 	Note:- To Achieve Singleton first rule is to make constructor as private and provide factory method to return static instance.
 	1) Eager Initialization
-	2) Lazy Initialization
+	2) Lazy Initialization -- draw back multiple threaded env singleton will break.
-	3) Lazy Initialization with thread safe
+	3) Lazy Initialization with thread safe -- draw back is performance as as instance method it self synchronized.
+	4) Lazy Initialization with thread safe minimize performance issues